OfficeDev/office-js-docs/reference/excel/binding.md

 # Binding Object (JavaScript API for Excel)

-Represents an Office.js binding that is defined in the workbook.
+Represents an object containing values and types of a named item.

 ## Properties